 A Sound Basis for Your Success

 The Mannheim Full-Time MBA is a one-year, full-time program.
-It is an overarching, professional program that focuses on all aspects of general management, from strategy and marketing to finance and corporate social responsibility, enabling you to speak the language of accountants, HR, operations, etc. Moreover, our cutting-edge elective courses in analytics and digital technology management will help you develop key skills that business leaders cannot do without today.
+It is an overarching, professional program that focuses on all aspects of general management, from strategy and marketing to finance and corporate social responsibility, enabling you to speak the language of accountants, HR, operations, etc.

 The curriculum builds on a comprehensive range of relevant business and management theories that are firmly linked to the practical world of management, and includes a mix of case studies and inductive and deductive learning.
 In the course of your MBA journey, you will become a management generalist and thus be able to advance your career according to your academic, professional and personal experience, regardless of your background, be it business, engineering, IT, etc.